HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/kdemont_JulienHolzer/protocol.md

 ### Server
 * send the supported operations in a welcome message
 * calculate the result of the operation
-* send the result to the client as a numeric value
+* send the result to the client

 ### Client
 * print the supported operations